CiroZhang/cse15l-lab-reports/lab1.md

 ```
 Here we are trying to use CAT, but we give it no
 arguments.
 Thus CAT is given no bevaior and does the default
 which is repeating whatever the user inputs.

-The output is kindof
+The output is kindof as its giving us the default rather
-an error unless the default is what you want.
+then what we would usually need
 --------------------------------------------------
 Question 2:
 ```
 [user@sahara ~/lecture1]$ cd messages
 [user@sahara ~/lecture1/messages]$
 ```
 Here we are trying to change directory to our
 arguments or messages

+This one is not an error.
 ```
 [user@sahara ~/lecture1]$ ls messages
 en-us.txt  es-mx.txt  zh-cn.txt
 ```
 Here we are trying to list everything in our
 arguments or messages

+This one is not an error.
 ```

 [user@sahara ~/lecture1]$ cat messages
 cat: messages: Is a directory
 ```

 Here we are trying to use cat on the file but
 since it a directory, cat gives us a messages
-that "Is a directory" as its running into an Error
+that "Is a directory".

+This is giving us an error as we are tring to run Cat
+on a directory rathet then file.

 --------------------------------------------------
 Question 3: